Israel – Cyprus Tax Treaty

 Israel - Cyprus relations

-Israel and Cyprus established official diplomatic relations in 1960.
-The two countries have extensive trade relations and cooperate mainly in the fields of security, military, tourism, and food.
+As of 2024, Israel and Cyprus have yet to sign a tax treaty.
+However, the two countries have extensive trade relations and cooperate mainly in the fields of security, military, tourism, and food.
 In addition, the Chambers of Commerce in Israel and the Chambers of Commerce in Cyprus cooperate and host each other’s business delegations frequently.
 The economic relationship between Israel and Cyprus tightened even more in 2010, after gas and oil deposits were discovered in commercial quantities in the territory of the economic zone shared by both countries.

 Details about Cyprus’s embassy in Israel